Khersan-3 Dam

-Khersan-3 dam is an arch dam currently under construction on the Khersan River, a tributary of the Karun River, in Iran.
+Khersan-3 dam is a hydroelectric arch dam currently under construction on the Khersan River, a tributary of the Karun River, in Iran.
 When complete it will have an installed capacity of 400 MW.
-It is situated near Atashgah in Chaharmahal and Bakhtiari Province and is a complementary dam to Khersan project along with the proposed Khersan-1 and Khersan-2 Dams.
+It is situated near Atashgah in Chaharmahal and Bakhtiari Province and is a complementary dam to Khersan project along with the proposed Khersan-1 and Khersan-2 dams.
 Construction began in 2007 and it is expected to become operational in 2015.